|

 cats are perfect and happy and disease-free.
 But it's absurd when

-someone states that all non-raw foods are terrible, because I can point to
+someone states that all non-raw foods are terrible because I can point to

 thousands of healthy, happy cats who don't eat raw diets.
 The

 vast majority of award-winning cats don't eat raw diets.
+In fact, whenever

-If you want to feed raw diet, that's fine.
+If you want to feed raw diet that's fine.
 Raw diets

+may be more practical for people who don't have very young kittens around.
 Just be careful to handle raw cat food as carefully as any raw meat, don't

 leave the bowls out for long periods of time, and clean the bowls thoroughly